 The Department of Agricultural Education and Communication's Graduate Committee is led by the Graduate Coordinator and consists of graduate faculty from each disciplinary area of the department, as well as two graduate students (MS and PhD).
-The committee approves new curricula, makes admission decisions, and assists the Graduate Coordinator in developing and interpreting policies and procedures within the department, the College of Agricultural and Life Sciences, and the Graduate School.
+The committee approves new curricula, makes admission decisions, and assists the Graduate Coordinator with developing and interpreting policies and procedures at the department level, from the College of Agricultural and Life Sciences, and from the Graduate School.

-The Graduate Coordinator's responsibilities are to lead the Graduate Committee, monitor graduate students' progress throughout the program, submit the appropriate paperwork to the Graduate School and the College of Agricultural and Life Sciences, and assist AEC faculty in their advising duties.

-The Academic Program Specialist supports the Graduate Coordinator in managing the graduate program.
-The Academic Program Specialist manages the necessary paperwork throughout the graduate student's program, assists students in the recruitment and admission process, and aids in registration.
+The Graduate Coordinator's responsibilities are to lead the Graduate Committee, monitor graduate student progress throughout the program, submit appropriate paperwork to the Graduate School and the College of Agricultural and Life Sciences, and assist AEC faculty with advising duties.
+The Academic Program Specialist supports the Graduate Coordinator with managing the graduate program.
+The Academic Program Specialist manages the necessary paperwork throughout the graduate student's program, assists students with the recruitment and admission process, and completes course registration each semester.

-Graduate students serving on the Graduate Committee are not involved in personnel or admission decisions.
+Graduate students who serve on the Graduate Committee are not involved in personnel or admission decisions.
 Their role is to serve as liaisons between graduate students and the Graduate Committee.
-They serve a one- year term and are nominated by the AEC Graduate Student Association (AECGSA).
+They serve a one-year term and are nominated by the AEC Graduate Student Association (AECGSA).